acswmu/cluster-computing/scripts/README.md

-put anything useful used fo setup in here
+put anything useful used for setup in here